Share with friends!

 Instructions

 • Once the eggplant is blackened and soft, remove from heat and allow to cool on a plate.
-In a bowl, beat an egg and sesason with salt.
+In a bowl, beat an egg and season with salt.

 • When the eggplant is cooled, peel and discard the eggplant skin.
-Using a fork, gently flatten the eggplant down.
+Transfer to shallow bowl.
+Using a fork, gently flatten the eggplant.

 • Pour the beaten egg over the eggplant.
 Press down with the fork so that the eggplant absorbs some of the liquid.